StrawberryMaster/wayback-machine-downloader/README.md

 ```bash
 wayback_machine_downloader https://example.com
 ```
+Do note that you can also manually download this repository and run commands here by appending `ruby` before a command, e.g. `ruby wayback_machine_downloader https://example.com`.
 **Note**: this gem may conflict with hartator's wayback_machine_downloader gem, and so you may have to uninstall it for this WMD fork to work.
 A good way to know is if a command fails; it will list the gem version as 2.3.1 or earlier, while this WMD fork uses 2.3.2 or above.

 ### Step-by-step setup